wormhole-foundation/wormhole-connect/wormhole-connect-loader/README.md

 }
 ```

+### CoinGecko API Key

+If you have a CoinGecko API Plan, you can include the API key in the configuration.
+In case you do not have the API key, [follow this steps](https://apiguide.coingecko.com/getting-started/getting-started).

 ### More Networks

 Specify a set of extra networks to be displayed on the network selection modal, each of them linking to a different page/dApp/mobile app the user will be redirected to.